willpatton/Motion_Encoders/README.md

 Motion Encoders
 ===========
 This project is a library/class to sample quadrature encoded signals to determine position, direction, focus, and spin velocity of an encoder.
 This technique uses the rising edge detection of an interrupt,  a state machine, and microsecond timer.
-The advantage of this code is that it can an instantiated object for numerous encoders in the project.
-This library is also compatible with the Arduino IDE.
+The advantage of this code is that it can an instantiate an object for numerous encoders in the project without duplicating code (DNR).
+This library is compatible with the Arduino IDE.

 ## About Rotary Encoders